STATEMENT OF PROBLEM

 Educational & Outreach Activities

-Since 2013, over 1000 producers and technical assistance providers have attended a field day.
+Since 2013, over 1400 producers and technical assistance providers have attended a field day; 500 during the period of this grant.
 Due to secondary funding requirements, not all events were held at the time of cover crop termination.
 Producer pamphlets have been prepared and are included as an upload.
 A graduate student assigned to this project presented scientific details of the project: (a) as poster at the Annual Meeting of the Soil Science Society of America, (b) as oral presentation at the Annual Meeting of the Soil Science Society of North Carolina (Pritchett, 2017), and (c) as graduate seminar to the Department of Crop and Soil Sciences at North Carolina State University.
 Project partners have been invited to speak at NC Cotton Growers Association Meeting as well as several soil and water conservation district events.
 As other opportunities arise, project partners will offer their services, pending funding and time availability.

 In 2018, a technical support group determined it would be beneficial to also promote Heavy Rye Cover Crops.
 Other southeastern states are seeing good results with yield increases.
 The Foundation is partnering with the NC Cotton Producers Association, the NC Soybean Producers Association, and Wrangler to establish four sites in Halifax, Hoke, Northampton, and Stanly counties.
 Research is overseen by Drs.
 Vann, Collins, and Cahoon.
 The efforts were highlighted at the recent NC Joint Commodities Conference.

 Local Impacts – Building Conservation Capacity

 No hard data is available, but during interviews with local soil and water conservation districts continue to be very supportive of hosting on-farm demonstrations.
 Below are a couple noted take highlights.

 - Nash County bought a roller-crimper for their Conservation District to rent out to producers